 Permanent and irreversible loss of sight to the extent that even when tested with the use of visual aids, vision is measured at 6/60 or worse in the better eye using a Snellen eye chart, or visual field is reduced to 20 degrees or less of an arc, as certified by an ophthalmologist.

-Brain injury due to anoxia or hypoxia - resulting in permanent symptoms sickness or injury as a result of drug or alcohol intake or other intentional self-inflicted injury.
+Brain injury due to anoxia or hypoxia - resulting in permanent symptoms

 Death of brain tissue due to reduced oxygen supply (anoxia or hypoxia) resulting in permanent neurological deficit with persisting clinical symptoms.